To-m-L/transaction-search-coding-challenge/README.md

 # Transaction Search Coding Challenge

-Welcome to the Transaction Search Coding Challenge!
+Welcome to my take on the Transaction Search Coding Challenge!
 This project is focused on meeting wireframe expectations and implementing asynchronous data gathering.

 ## Test Page
 You can check out the test page for this project [here](https://dev.smartjournal.net/swagger-ui/#/journal-txn-controller-test).